dtompkins/teacheval/readme.md

 SMC (Summarized Multiple Choice):
-* The first row has the number of possible choices per question
+* The first data row (after the header) has the number of possible choices per question
-* Each subsequent row corresponds to the number of students that selected the corresponding choice.
+* Each subsequent row contains the number of students that selected the corresponding choice.